JOHN LOGIE BAIRD 1888 - 1946

-Baird was born in Helensburgh, Argyll, Scotland, and educated at Larchfield School (now part of Lomond School), Helensburgh; the Glasgow and West of Scotland Technical College (which later became the University of Strathclyde); and the University of Glasgow.
+Baird was born in Helensburgh, Argyll, Scotland, the son of a clergyman.
+He was educated at Larchfield School (now part of Lomond School), Helensburgh; the Glasgow and West of Scotland Technical College (which later became the University of Strathclyde); and the University of Glasgow.
 His degree course was interrupted by World War I and he never graduated.
+Being rejected by the forces as unfit, he started serving as superintendent engineer of the Clyde Valley Electrical Power Company.

 John Logie Baird